-Cookie Dough Easter Egg Truffles: These eggless cookie dough truffles are shaped like Easter eggs and dipped in chocolate!
-Cute and festive!
+These easy eggless Cookie Dough Easter Egg Truffles make such a cute Easter dessert!
+These easy cookie dough truffles are shaped into eggs and dipped into chocolate.

-But, can we just discuss though how few pieces of cookie dough were actually in the ice cream?
+Can we just take a moment to discuss though how few pieces of cookie dough were actually in the ice cream?
 I swear, it was like an ice cream marketing conspiracy.
 The less cookie dough in the ice cream, the more pints they hoped you’d buy.

 Anyway, one of the emails had a recipe for cookie dough dip.
 I think you can see where this is going…